vipinpv85/vipinpv85/README.md

 ## About Me
 - 🔭 I’m currently working on ...
 Unified eBPF hooks in DPDK userspace , DPDK-Suricata, x86 SIMD
 - 🌱 I’m currently learning ...
-Yocto, SIMD, libc-less binaries, Deep learning with C
+SIMD, libc-less binaries
 - 👯 I’m looking to collaborate on ...
-Projects on DPDK, eBPF, Firewall, SSL Proxy
+Projects on DPDK, eBPF-XDP, Firewall, SSL Proxy
 - 🤔 I’m looking for help with ... profiling, benchmark for Pull Request into Suricata for DPDK acquistion layer, DPDK RTE_FLOW
 - 💬 Ask me about ...
 DPDK, eBPF, Profiling, Performance tuning in userspace
 - 📫 How to reach me: ...
 Skype, Google hangout